TauGI0/gn-data-cafe_product_performance_analysis/README.md

 The goal of this project is to analyze Café X’s sales data to identify:

-- The top-performing menu item in terms of quantity sold and revenue
+- The top-performing menu item for 2023
 - Leading and Trailing menu items in terms of sales quantity and revenue generated
 - Sales trends over time
 - Customer daily volume